neuroinformatics-unit/datashuttle/_sources/pages/documentation.md.txt

 transfers are primarily managed using the upload_data() and download_data() functions.

 By default, uploading or downloading data will never overwrite files when transferring data.
-If an existing file with the same name is found in the target folder, even if it is older, it will not be overwritten.
+If an existing file with the same name is found in the target directory, even if it is older, it will not be overwritten.
 All transfer activity is printed to the console and logged (see "Logging" below), which can be used to determine if any files were not transferred for this reason.